SONAMMISHRA25/SONAMMISHRA25/README.md

-👋 Hi, I’m @SONAMMISHRA25
+- 👋 Hi, I’m @SONAMMISHRA25
- 👀 I’m interested in coding with Java and frontend development 🌱 I’m currently learning Master's in Computer Applications I’m looking to collaborate on open-source projects for work experience
+- 👀 I’m interested in coding with Java and frontend development
+- 🌱 I’m currently learning Master's in Computer Applications
+- I’m looking to collaborate on open-source projects for work experience
-- 📫 How to reach me via github account @SONAMMISHRA25
+- 📫 How to reach me via github account @SONAMMISHRA25 and linkedin : www.linkedin.com/in/sonam-mishra-b940432a3
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...

 <!---
 SONAMMISHRA25/SONAMMISHRA25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.